oneexists/containers/README.md

   - GET request: view all users (JWT required)
   - PUT request: update a user (admin JWT required)
-  - DELETE request: delete a user (admin JWT required) Sample POST and GET requests are included in the file `http/requests.http`.
+  - DELETE request: delete a user (admin JWT required)

+Sample requests for creating a user, authentication, and viewing all users can be found [here](/http/requests.http).

 ## Testing

-Some sample tests are included in `src/test/java/com.docker.containers`.
-A MySQL database is required for some tests.
-A schema can be found in the file `sql/schema.sql` with the procedure and data required for the tests to pass.
+Sample tests can be found in the [testing package](/src/test/java/com/docker/containers/).
+The database schema for testing can be found [here](/sql/schema.sql), which also includes the procedure and sample data.